adarshsingh1407/adminjs-upload/README.md

+# Upload Feature for AdminJS (forked)

+This is a fork of an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) feature which uploads files to resources.

 # Additions over AdminJS/Upload

 1. Add support to send mimeType of uploaded file as System header in S3

-# Upload Feature for AdminJS

-This is an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) feature which uploads files to resources.

 ## AdminJS